chas0rde/logstash-patterns/README.md

 Collection of logstash-patterns for various things

-Free to use.
+This repository collects patterns for logstash **grok** to match syslogs et cetera from various systems

+For more info on logstash visit [logstash.net](http://logstash.net)

+All patterns are free to use, modify and share :)

-Attitions to the repository welcome
+Additions to the repo are welcome